Averroes Ai Automated Visual inspection software

 • The leading providers (Fanuc, Cognex, Keyence) offer different strengths in speed, AI, and integration.

-• AI-enhanced systems achieve 99%+ defect detection with minimal false positives.
+• AI systems achieve 99%+ defect detection with minimal false positives.

 • Inconsistency of manual inspection: Eliminate human fatigue and subjective variation.